 Over centuries, Indigenous peoples have had a strong connection to the land they inhabit.
 For that reason, floods and extreme temperatures brought by climate change particularly affects First Nations, Inuit and Métis peoples – who may be forced to evacuate, obstructing their right to remain in their ancestral lands and pass land-tied knowledge to future generations.

-To support climate ready housing on reserves, Vancity piloted a multi-year retrofit program with four nations: Tsawout First Nation, Musqueam First Nation, ʼNa̱mǥis First Nation and Heiltsuk First Nation.
+To support climate ready housing on Indigenous territory, Vancity piloted a multi-year retrofit program with four nations: Tsawout First Nation, Musqueam First Nation, ʼNa̱mǥis First Nation and Heiltsuk First Nation.

 By the end of 2023, the program resulted in 192 home energy assessments, 186 new heating systems installed, and high efficiency windows installed in 18 homes.

-For the Musqueam (xʷməθkʷəy̓əm) Indian Reserve, financing was needed to do the upfront work – including furnace disconnection and a new electrical connection, associated costs that rebates don’t cover – in order to secure government reimbursements.
+For the Musqueam (xʷməθkʷəy̓əm) community, financing was needed to do the upfront work – including furnace disconnection and a new electrical connection, associated costs that rebates don’t cover – in order to secure government reimbursements.

 Community Energy Specialist Ehsan Haghi finds that the heat pumps and windows will make it easier for homeowners to sign up for home energy assessments, which help secure more funding for additional upgrades.